Jensssen/How-to-become-a-Linux-PowerUser/terminal/README.md

 | ctrl+shift+w | Close current terminal |

 ![My Terminator](../images/terminator.png)
+You should be able to install it by running `sudo apt-get install terminator` (On Linux).

 # fzf
 One of the most important Plugins I use every day.